andreasonny83/unique-names-generator/README.md

 Unique name generator is a tree-shakeable Node package for generating random and unique names.

-It comes with a list of dictionaries out of the box, but can also provide your custom ones.
+It comes with a list of dictionaries out of the box, but you can also provide your custom ones.

 ## Docs